thomazach/POCS-moxa-build/README.md

 |`arduino weather`|`on`, `off`|Turn the power to the weather sensor on or off.
 Wiring based off of [this](https://www.youtube.com/watch?v=Uq_ytlCmLIw) video.|
 |`arduino unassigned`|`on`, `off`|Turn the power on or off for the unused pin on the arduino board.
 Wiring based off of [this](https://www.youtube.com/watch?v=Uq_ytlCmLIw) video.|
 ## Advanced Operation
 The panoptes-CLI documented in the "Operation" section is a simple shell that calls executable python files in the `user_scripts` directory.
 Using the CLI is **not** required to control a panoptes unit running moxa-pocs.
 For example, running `~/user_scripts/schedule.py --select test_fields.yaml` on the command line has the same effect as running `schedule --select test_fields.yaml` in the panoptes-CLI.
 This is easily extended to third party and end user automation.
-By calling the executables in `user_scripts` from an another file, you can achieve functionality that isn't provided directly.
+By calling the executables in `user_scripts` from another file, you can achieve functionality that isn't provided directly.
 For example, consider this standalone python script that will observe normally, and then at a specific time automatically switch to observing a different schedule file:
 ```python
 import os
 import threading